Algebraic characterizations of homeomorphisms between algebraic varieties: Abstract

 \section{Abstract}

-We address the question under which conditions a bijective morphism between algebraic varieties over an algebraically closed field of characteristic zero is an isomorphism.
-Our two answers involve a study of seminormalization and saturation for morphisms between algebraic varieties, together with an interpretation in terms of continuous rational functions on the closed points of an algebraic variety.
-The continuity refers here to the usual Euclidean continuity in the complex case, and comes from the theory of real closed fields otherwise.
+We address the question of finding algebraic properties that are respectively equivalent, for a morphism between algebraic varieties over an algebraically closed field of characteristic zero, to be an homeomorphism for the Zariski topology and for a strong topology that we introduce.
+Our answers involve a study of seminormalization and saturation for morphisms between algebraic varieties, together with an interpretation in terms of continuous rational functions on the closed points of an algebraic variety.
+The continuity refers to the strong topology which is the usual Euclidean topology in the complex case, whereas it comes from the theory of real closed fields otherwise.

 15mm